 FAQs

-1. Can you earn passive income with Bitcoin?
+1. Can you earn passive income with Bitcoin without selling it?

-5. What is the average yield for Bitcoin in DeFi?
+5. What is the biggest risk of earning yield on Bitcoin in DeFi?

 Was this article helpful to you?
 Please tell us what you liked or didn't like in the comments below.